sajika1/0-1knapsack-problem/README.md

-# 0-1knapsack-problem
+# 0-1knapsack-problem solver with GENETIC ALGORITHM

-0/1 knapsack problem solver with GENETIC ALGORITHM input :
+input :
 1. max weight of knapsack
 2. the product counts